What are Suzanne’s specialties?

 Suzanne has trained extensively at The Gottman Institute (www.Gottman.com) and at ICEEFT (www.iceeft.com), both world-renowned couples therapy research institutes.
 Both encourage longer sessions with couples, based on studies.
 For more information about the methods used at CloserCouples, please take a look at gottman.com and at iceeft.com.
 Suzanne has completed Basic Training and some advanced coursework in EMDR: www.emdr.com.

-When the ingredient of ample time is added to many processes, richness and complexity often emerges.
+When the ingredient of ample time is added to many processes, richness and complexity often emerge.
 In couples’ therapy, time allows for healthy risks, the safe dismantling of defenses and the embracing and management of significant divisions and nuanced interpersonal difficulties.
 Time allows for a much more respectful pace, which feels safer and to some, even sacred.

 Suzanne has noticed that lengthier sessions allow her to make more useful interventions because there is actually time for a beginning, middle, and end to a complex process necessary for real relief.
 A longer single session provides a “container” that weekly shorter sessions cannot always achieve, and a surrounding that allows for more disclosure and greater opportunities for healing.
 This field for healing cannot be created under pressured time constraints.